Tucson Water Quality at a Glance

 Participate in Rebate Programs

-Apply for Tucson Water’s comprehensive rebate programs covering high-efficiency toilets, washing machines, rainwater harvesting systems, and native plant landscaping.
-Visit tucsonaz.gov/water-rebates for current offerings and applications.
+Apply for Tucson Water’s comprehensive rebate programmes covering high-efficiency toilets, washing machines, rainwater harvesting systems, and native plant landscaping.
+Visit tucsonaz.gov/Departments/Water for current offerings and application details.
+Rebates can significantly offset the cost of water-efficient upgrades for both homes and businesses.

 Report Issues